Alex-Quinn/alexqu.in/about.md

 </p>

 <p>
 Aside from building software, I am an avid rock climber and cyclist.
 I love being outside and traveling as much as possible.
 I work remotely from various places around the Unites States.
-Let me known where you are; I would love to meet in person.
+Let me know where you are; I would love to meet in person.
 </p>

 <h2>Skills</h2>